Advancing Metallic Surface Defect Detection via Anomaly-Guided Pretraining on a Large Industrial Dataset: Experiments

 \subsubsection{Anomaly Detection Results}

-Table \ref{tab:anomaly_detection} presents the performance of the proposed KeAD method on the Casting Billet and Steel Pipe datasets.
+Table~\ref{tab:anomaly_detection} presents the performance of the proposed KeAD method on the Casting Billet and Steel Pipe datasets.
 In the Encoder column, "Base", "Large" and "Huge" refer to OpenCLIP’s ViT-B-16-plus-240-laion400m\_e32, ViT-L-14-336-openai and ViT-H-14-378-quickgelu models, respectively.
-The Defect Feature column indicates whether defect descriptions are included in the text prompts.
-Compared with the WinCLIP model, the results indicate that our proposed KeAD method significantly enhances performance by integrating these two optimization strategies.
-Among these, the introduction of V-V attention improves performance on the Casting Billet while showing reduced efficacy on the Steel Pipe.
+The Defect Feature (DF) column indicates whether detailed defect-description prompts are used; w/o DF means using only generic anomaly prompts such as ``damaged'' and ``defected''.
+Compared with the WinCLIP model, the results indicate that our proposed KeAD method significantly enhances performance by integrating two key optimization strategies.
+Specifically, incorporating detailed defect description information reliably boosts performance in both datasets and remains effective across various encoder architectures.
+This validates that introducing domain-specific textual priors is a robust way to enhance anomaly localization.
+In terms of visual feature extraction, the introduction of V-V attention improves performance on the Casting Billet while showing reduced efficacy on the Steel Pipe.
 This suggests that the V-V attention mechanism efficiently captures anomalies in the Casting Billet, whereas WinCLIP's sliding-window approach is more adept at anomaly detection in the Steel Pipe, emphasizing the distinct characteristics of each dataset.
-Notably, KeAD achieves substantial computational efficiency gains, processing the Steel Pipe in just 5 minutes compared to WinCLIP's 52 minutes on an NVIDIA 3090 GPU, while avoiding WinCLIP's memory constraints with Huge model.
-We can also see that incorporating detailed defect description information consistently boosts performance in both datasets and remains effective across various encoder architectures.
+However, it is worth noting that KeAD achieves substantial computational efficiency gains by adopting V-V attention.
+It processes the Steel Pipe in just 5 minutes compared to WinCLIP's 52 minutes on an NVIDIA 3090 GPU, while avoiding WinCLIP's memory constraints with the Huge model.